michaelbigelow/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-With 12 credits remaining for my Master of Science and Technology in data science at the University of Utah, I am becoming skilled in mathematical/statistical modeling, machine learning, and data mining, from theory to implementation using both Python and R.
+In the final year of my Master of Science and Technology in data science at the University of Utah, I am becoming skilled in mathematical/statistical modeling, machine learning, and data mining, from theory to implementation using both Python and R.

 In addition to the MST, I am completing the Big Data Certificate through the U of U School of Computing.